What Is Transcreation and When To Use It?Lukáš Slovák 26.08.2019 For Customers Reading time: 3 min.

 In this article, we’ll talk about the difference between an “ordinary” translation and transcreation and we’ll also look at how transcreation shouldn’t be done.

-Since the word transcreation is not very common in English, expressions like text recreation or creative translation.
+Since the word transcreation is not very common in English, we can use expressions like text recreation or creative translation.
 It is a process of creative “rewriting” of the source text or other materials in such a way as to maintain the original purpose of the text.
 The original purpose means mainly that the final text should convey the same message and stir up the same emotions in the reader as the original text.

 The primary reason for using transcreation is that every target group or market has different customs, cultural norms and language.
 What is funny in English, might not make any sense in Italian for example.
 Faithful translation might not be effective.